 - How to make an emergency kit bag: Your emergency kit | British Red Cross

-- This is a link for the weather warnings that gives warnings about coming heat waves, heavy rainfall and flooding: UK weather warnings – Met Office
+- This is a link for the weather warnings that gives warnings about coming heatwaves, lots of rain and flooding: UK weather warnings – Met Office

 - How to stay safe during the heatwave: Hot weather and its impacts – Met Office

 - Information and advice on flooding, thunder, storms and power cuts: WeatherReady – Met Office

 - For information on power cuts visit: www.powercut105.com

 Your nearest Place of Safety